g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 **Features:**

-* HTTP/2 introduces multiplexing for efficient resource utilization, header compression to reduce overhead, server push to proactively deliver resources, and stream prioritization for better resource allocation and improved user experience.
+* [Multiplexing](https://help.fortinet.com/fadc/4-1-1/html-e/Content/ServerCx/HTTP_Multiplexing.htm#:~:text=HTTP%20multiplexing%20is%20the%20re,multiplexing%20behavior%20to%20multiplexing%20behavior.) for effective resource use, header compression for overhead reduction, server push for proactive resource delivery, and stream prioritization for better resource allocation and enhanced user experience are all introduced by HTTP/2.

 **Strengths:**

-* HTTP/2 offers improved performance through multiplexing, header compression, and server push, while maintaining backward compatibility with HTTP/1.1 for seamless transitions and efficient resource utilization by reducing connection overhead.
+* HTTP/2 preserves backward compatibility with HTTP/1.1 for smooth transitions and effective resource usage by lowering connection overhead, while simultaneously providing enhanced performance through multiplexing, header compression, and server push.

 **Limitations:**

-* HTTP/2 introduces complexities in implementation, particularly with multiplexed streams, stream prioritization, and server push, potentially leading to challenges for administrators and developers.
-Additionally, its dependency on Transport Layer Security (TLS) for widespread adoption can impact performance, and despite attempts to address head-of-line blocking, it can still occur in certain scenarios, especially with shared connections and lagging streams.
+* HTTP/2 poses implementation issues, especially for developers and administrators, because of its multiplexed streams, stream prioritization, and server push features.
+Furthermore, performance may be affected by its reliance on Transport Layer Security (TLS) for wider adoption.
+Moreover, head-of-line blocking may still happen in some situations, particularly when there are shared connections and lagging streams, even with efforts to prevent it.

 ### HTTP/3: The Revolution
 After debuting as a draft in 2020, HTTP/3 is a significant advancement in web protocols since it replaces the conventional TCP transport protocol with [QUIC](https://datatracker.ietf.org/doc/html/rfc9114) (Quick UDP Internet Connections).